rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ### Content Excerpt

 Excerpts of blog posts are useful for displaying summaries in listings and as meta descriptions.
 You can generate excerpts during the build process using a few techniques.
 I chose [markdown-it](https://github.com/markdown-it/markdown-it) and [html-to-text](https://github.com/html-to-text/node-html-to-text) (though the latter is not actively maintained).
-Here's the helper function I use to generate excerpts:
+Here is the helper function I use to generate excerpts:

 ```ts
 import MarkdownIt from 'markdown-it';